psterpe/PythonGrader/README.md

 # Python Assignment Grader (with Canvas LMS integration)

-This is work in progress to make some code that I wrote for personal use a bit more generally useful to others.
+This is work in progress to make some code that a student and I wrote for our own use a bit more generally useful to others.

 Do you teach programming with the Python language?
 This code will help you grade coding assignments.
 It will grade for correctness, that is, whether a student's code does what you asked for.
 It